TonyAnciaux/3D_geotiff_projection/logbook.md

 - Function that locates the coordinates on a map (Folium?)
 - Function that matches the coordinates with right Shapefiles from DSM/DTM and Cadastral (PyShp?)
 - Function that finds the matching TIFF file (Rasterio?)
-- Function that plots the 2D property on the map (Matplotlib?
-GeoPandas?)
 - Function that plots the 3D-Home model (VTK/PyVista?)